-Rights and Freedoms in Canada
+Rights and freedoms in Canada

-However, the Charter also recognizes that even in a democracy rights and freedoms are not absolute.
-For instance, freedom of expression is guaranteed, but no one is free to yell "fire" in a crowded theatre, to slander someone, or to spread hate propaganda.
-Therefore, Parliament or a provincial legislature can limit fundamental rights, but only if that government can show that the limit
+However, section 1 of the Charter also recognizes that even in a democracy, rights and freedoms are not absolute.
+For example, no one is free to yell "fire" in a crowded theatre, to slander someone, to engage in religious practices which cause harm to others, to spread child pornography or hate propaganda or to enter or leave Canada without any restrictions whatsoever.
+Parliament or a provincial legislature can limit fundamental rights, but only if it can show that the limit

 What rights does the Charter protect?

 The Charter protects

 It also recognizes and affirms Aboriginal and treaty rights.